mariasu-pmp/research-operations-portfolio/artifacts/02-economic-analysis/README.md

 The analysis examines:

-- implementation planning
+- Implementation planning
-- financial modeling
+- Financial modeling
-- return on investment (ROI)
+- Return on investment (ROI)
-- organizational impact
+- Organizational impact
-- scalability
+- Scalability
-- evidence-based decision-making
+- Evidence-based decision-making

 Originally developed as graduate coursework in healthcare economics, this analysis was substantially revised for publication as part of my Research Operations Portfolio and is intended for a professional audience.